 So should curtains touch the floor?
 The short answer is yes...usually.
 But when making any decision about your window treatments, whether they’re drapes, blinds, or shades, it’s important to consider every aspect of style and function so you can choose the best option for your windows and your home.

-Want to talk to an expert for advice on how to choose the best window treatments for your home?
+Want to talk to an expert for advice on custom drapery and how to choose the best window treatments for your home?
 Schedule a free consultation with one of our experts..